intergestalt/MareeLettres/meteor/private/fixtures/content_about_en.md

 # MAREE DES LETTRES

 Welcome to Marée Des Lettres, a playful art installation along the Seine.
 Starting at Nuit Blanche 2017, letters will appear along the river.
-In a space once dedicatd to cars going from A to B, let's play with vehicles of meaning from A to Z!
+In a space once dedicated to cars going from A to B, let's play with vehicles of meaning from A to Z!
 Read on to find out about the different ways to play.
 Enjoy!

 ## THE BIG LETTERS